 Youth Environmental Activists of MN is a program of Climate Generation, founded by Will Steger.
 Youth Eco Solutions was founded by Prairie Woods Environmental Learning Center and the Southwest Initiative Foundation.
 The iMatter Youth Climate Action Program facilitates youth to press for meaningful climate action in their city.
 All of these organizations empower youth to work in their schools, and community.
 The non-profit organization Spark-Y empowers youth with hands-on education rooted in sustainability and entrepreneurship (with a focus on urban agriculture), helping develop the greenest K-12 school campuses in the Twin Cities area.

 The national Green Ribbon Schools program highlights K-12 schools in Minnesota and across the nation that are saving energy and reducing operating costs, creating environmentally friendly learning spaces, promoting student health and providing environmental education to incorporate sustainability into their curricula.
-A Minnesota GreenStep Schools program, based upon Green Ribbon Schools and GreenStep Cities, is in development, aiming to pilot in K-12 schools by 2020.
+A Minnesota GreenStep Schools program, based upon Green Ribbon Schools and GreenStep Cities, is in development and currently encouraging public and private K-12 schools/school districts to join.

 See a monthly e-mailed (and archived) Living Green 365 newsletter on individual sustainability actions, from the MPCA, and see mostly energy-related resources listed under action 2.1